-- A solid foundation of musculoskeletal and biomechanical knowledge of the equine model;
+- A solid foundation of musculoskeletal and biomechanical knowledge of the equine model.

-- A well versed background in equine anatomy and neuro-anatomy;
+- A well-versed background in equine anatomy and neuroanatomy.

 - A solid equine musculoskeletal assessment process (which includes joint and soft tissue testing)

-- Knowledge of adjustments/mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the equine patient;
+- Knowledge of adjustments/mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the equine patient.

 - An ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the equine patient,

-- Safe and confident handling of the equine model in an therapeutic manner.
+- Safe and confident handling of the equine model in a therapeutic manner.

 International Students and English Requirements

-We are happy to take national and international students but all students MUST be proficient in all aspects of the English language (both written and spoken), so as to ensure that you can make the most of the course and its contents.
-The AOI will not be held responsible for any language challenges that arise and no refunds will be made on these grounds.
+We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken) so as to ensure that they can make the most of the course and its contents.
+The AOI will not be held responsible for any language challenges that arise, and no refunds will be made on these grounds.
 As a guide, we typically expect students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent).